Funding and Expertise

 Funding Application Process

 Applications for funding are made through our online deal room – Gust.com.
 To apply for investment click here.
-Once you have created your Gust profile, you will need to share it with Sydney Angels, pay the application fee of $100 and complete a couple more questions.
+Once you have created your Gust profile, you will need to share it with Sydney Angels and complete a couple more questions.

 To assist with your application we have created a brief overview of the questions that you will be asked to complete in your Gust profile, it is available here.